-By accepting admission to Unity Environmental University, students indicate that they are responsible for adhering to the policies and procedures that govern their education at Unity Environmental University.
+Acceptance into Unity Environmental University requires that students indicate they are responsible for adhering to the policies and procedures that govern their education at Unity Environmental University.
 The requirements of the baccalaureate programs at Unity Environmental University have been instituted so that students, faculty, and administrators are guided by a shared set of expectations for education.
 We sincerely hope that awareness of these requirements allows each student a fruitful educational experience at Unity Environmental University.